sanjanascaria/adversarial-attacks-llms/README.md

 CSV files containing structured outputs from different LLMs.
 These files are raw logs of LLM behavior during experiments.

-### 🔹 `prompts/`
+### 🔹 `/adversarial-prompts-all-langugaes.md/`
 The adversarial prompts designed to cause a jailbreak.
-Includes the translated versions of the original english pormpt that were used.
+Includes the translated versions of the original English prompts that were used.

 ---